Object-Oriented or Functional Programming?

-Object-oriented programming is a paradigm where the focus lies on objects, which can contain data and code.
-Data is in the form of fields and the code in the form of methods or functions.
-That gives a developer the freedom to think of their code as entities and the relations between them.
-Since relations between objects and their data changes over time, the state of an object is essential.
+Object-oriented programming is a paradigm where the focus lies on objects that contain data and code.
+The data is in fields, and the code is in methods or functions.
+That lets the developer think of their code as entities and their relations.
+Since relations between objects change over time, the state of an object is essential.

 I will cover the functional programming paradigm, and it completely discards the idea of objects.
 Its goal is to discard state and mutable data.
 Whenever you input something into a program, the output will always be the same.
 Thus, the result of a function is only reliant on its arguments.
 To ensure the function’s result is described only by its inputs, it cannot have any side effects.

 The main advantages of functional programming are reusability, statelessness and testability.
 That means the number of developers needed for a project decreases.
 In this answer on StackOverflow, Brian Campbell describes that using functional programming is at least as efficient as any other form of programming and thus shouldn’t be disregarded based on its efficiency.
 Pair this with the fact that most of the code you write will be reusable, and you can have a smaller developer team on your project.

 If you can have fewer developers on a team, it can lead to greater interoperability between the developers.
 That means you are less likely to run into the issue of introduction overhead.
 That is a big problem when working with a software engineering project, where if you add more developers to a project, it will almost certainly delay the finish of it.